Updated March 4, 2023

 - The distinction between two pieces of XML such as through Diff and DetailedDiff classes.

-- The validation of a piece of XML through Validator class.
+- The validation of a piece of XML through the Validator class.

 - The result of transforming a piece of XML using XSLT through Transform class.